forketyfork/test-actions/README.md

 # test project

-test the git nightly tag advance
+The `nightly` tag advance demo.
+Recreates the tag if it's absent.